MA

 Before submitting your application you’ll need to have:

-• Project Proposal: all applicants must apply with a developed idea for a moving image project (as this is understood in a Fine Art context).
-Your 500-word proposal should provide an overview of the ideas, context, methods, and anticipated outcome (e.g. a body of work, single work).
+• Project proposal: You must apply with a developed idea for a moving image project (as this is understood in a fine art context).
+It should be a 500-word proposal in which you provide an overview of the ideas, context, methods, and anticipated outcome (eg a body of work, single work).
 It should also indicate the key interests and motivations for your practice-based research, and provide an example of any preparatory material you might have already produced.

-• Personal Statement: outline your previous experience and motivations for joining the programme and how you expect to contribute to and gain from it.
-Please see our guidance on writing a postgraduate statement
+• Personal statement: You should outline your previous experience and motivations for joining the programme, and how you expect to contribute to and gain from it.
+Read our guidance on writing a postgraduate statement.

-• Portfolio: preferably a single PDF document which includes information on the media, duration, year of production and description if appropriate, as well as a list of links to works on Vimeo, YouTube or equivalent, with passwords if required.
-Ensure you prioritise the work and/or extracts you want us to see, as we will view a maximum of 15 minutes total running time
+• Portfolio: This should preferably be a single PDF document that includes information on the media, duration, year of production and description if appropriate, as well as a list of links to works on Vimeo, YouTube or equivalent, with passwords if required.
+Ensure you prioritise the work and/or extracts you want us to see, as we will view a maximum of 15 minutes total running time.

-• CV: include details of your education history and any relevant experience.
+• CV: Please include details of your education history and any relevant experience.

 • The email address of your referee who we can request a reference from, or alternatively a copy of your academic reference.